awesto/django-shop/docs/tutorial/quickstart.rst

 Simple Product Demo
 ===================

 Assure you are in the ``django-shop`` folder and using the correct virtual environment.
+Then in a shell invoke:

 .. code-block:: shell